When I was working in customer service, my greatest problem were emotions.

-You probably know that emotions are an essential part of our mind that helps us to develop, motivate us to take action and, in case of a danger, help us avoid the hazard and survive.
+Emotions are an essential part of our mind that helps us to develop, motivate us to take action and, in a case of danger, help us avoid the hazard and survive.

 But how does it look like in customer service?